 Tom Scheerer Incorporated215 Park Ave.
 S., nr.
 18th St., Ste.
 1701; 212-529-0744; tomscheerer.com

 Working with whitewashed tones and various wood elements, Scheerer is an expert at composing casually elegant interiors that suggest travel to exotic locales.

 Wesley Moon, Inc195 Chrystie St., nr.
 Stanton St., Ste.
 301–6; 212-785-0392; wesleymoon.com

 The charming southern designer has a talent for combining different styles, periods, and colors (particularly grays and whites).
 Moon’s philosophy is that every room should be livable and functional.
 His elegant spaces have a tastefully put-together feel that’s never too ornate.

 White Webb105 E. 34th St., nr.
 Park Ave., Ste.
 116; 212-889-2900; whitewebb.com

-Design duo Matthew White and Frank Webb have complementary personalities—White is a classicist, while Webb is a modernist.
-They painted one living room with pale grays and furnished it with a thirties French credenza and sexy curved sofas.
+Design duo Matthew White and Frank Webb have complementary styles—White is a classicist, while Webb is a modernist.
+They painted one Upper West Side living room with pale grays and furnished it with a thirties French credenza and sexy curved sofas.